Punic language: Syntax

 Word order in Punic and Neo-Punic can vary, but this variation has its grammatical limits.
 For example, in a clause with an imperfect prefixing form the subject can either precede or follow the verb.
 However, as a rule, if the verb precedes it refers to the present, while if the subject precedes, the verb refers to the future.

 The repertoire of possible ways in (Neo-)Punic to express a certain combination of tense, aspect, and mood seems to be more restricted than in Phoenician, but at the same time the rules seem to have become less strict.

-Example
+Sample text

 Act V of Plautus's comedy Poenulus opens with Hanno speaking in Punic, his native language, in the first ten lines.
 Then follows a slightly different version of the same lines.
 Charles Krahmalkov is of the opinion that the first ten lines are Neo-Punic, the next ten Punic.

 Krahmalkov proposed the theory that Plautus, who often translated Greek comedies into Latin, in this case too reworked a Greek original, the Karkhedonios ('The Carthaginian'; Athenian comic poet Alexis wrote a play with this title).
 In this case, there probably also existed a Punic translation of the Greek comedy, and Plautus took parts of this Punic version to give his Carthaginian character authentic speech.
 Moreover, in this way he could enter puns by introducing in his play would-be translators who, to comical effect, claimed to, but did not in fact, understand Punic, and thus gave nonsensical 'translations'.